 Green infrastructure contributes to the quality and distinctiveness of the local environment and to its ecology.
-The National Planning Policy Framework allows communities to designate local green spaces through Neighbourhood Plans to protect them for current and future generations (NPPF 98-99 and 101 to 103).
+The National Planning Policy Framework allows communities to designate local green spaces through Neighbourhood Plans to protect them for current and future generations (NPPF 101 to 103).

-The green spaces and footpaths of Old Hunstanton (shown on Maps 10 & 11) have been identified using National Planning Practice Framework criteria (para 100) given below.
+Local Green Space in Old Hunstanton (shown on Map 10) has been identified having regard to National Planning Policy Framework criteria (para 102) as below:

-- in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - is local in character and not an extensive tract of land however, it does have a green space policy.
+- in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - is local in character and not an extensive tract of land